 “That’s right, so don’t dare to test me again.
 Know your place, or next…” Sam stopped as the alarms on their watches all went off at once.

 Riley jumped onto their bike and revved the engine until Sam lowered their pipe and allowed Alex to do the same.
 Sam flicked their hand forward to signal the other two to head off while they hopped onto their own bike.
-Watching the other bike off they pulled out a small vial from in their jacket, sniffing the vapours from it their pupils dilated and they felt their whole body vibrate even before they cranked the engine.
+Watching the other bike off, they pulled out a small vial from in their jacket, sniffing the vapors from it.
+Their pupils dilated, and they felt their whole body vibrate even before they cranked the engine.

 The other two were already making their way down the main highway and chatting through their helmet comms.

-Alex gripped his handle bars tighter and started to breath faster.
+Alex gripped his handlebars tighter and started to breathe faster.

-Riley sped up as they watched a car cut off Sam, Alex was confused but sped up as well to follow.
-Sam looked at the car with disgust on their face, they pulled up next to driver and stared into the window.
-Inside a large man looked out his window and pulled the finger to them and swerved slightly to try and scare Sam, but they didn’t even flinch, instead they pulled their lead pipe from their holster, clicking down a driving lock they leapt from their bike.
+Riley sped up as they watched a car cut off Sam; Alex was confused but sped up as well to follow.
+Sam looked at the car with disgust on their face; they pulled up next to the driver and stared into the window.
+Inside, a large man looked out his window and pulled the finger to them and swerved slightly to try and scare Sam, but they didn’t even flinch.
+Instead, they pulled their lead pipe from their holster, clicking down a driving lock, they leaped from their bike.

-Alex lowered their head and shot forward as fast as they could, pulling up next to the slowing car they passed the driver window right as they pulled out a small pistol from their glove box.
+Alex lowered their head and shot forward as fast as they could; pulling up next to the slowing car, they passed the driver’s window right as they pulled out a small pistol from their glove box.

 “Gun!”
 Alex screamed.

 Sam got to their feet as if they were suddenly on solid ground and rolled onto the roof of the car right as three rounds blasted their way through the front windshield.
-Alex sparked up a smoke bomb and tossed it through the drivers open window.
+Alex sparked up a smoke bomb and tossed it through the driver’s open window.
 The homemade bomb spun violently through the cab of the car, smashing parts of the dash and colliding with the driver several times, distracting them from shooting.
 Alex matched speed and pulled in as close as they could so Sam could step onto the back of Alex’s bike.
-Pulling away Sam grabbed a handful of crook nails and tossed them behind, puncturing three of the drivers tyres, and skidding them into a nearby barrier.
-Speeding up they caught up with Riley and Sam’s bike.
-Sam slotted their pipe back into the holster before hoping across and turning off the drive lock.
-They howled into the night and sped off on one wheel down the motorway, Riley followed suit and Alex joined in the howl, but did not attempt to drive like the other two.
+Pulling away, Sam grabbed a handful of crook nails and tossed them behind, puncturing three of the driver’s tires and skidding them into a nearby barrier.
+Speeding up, they caught up with Riley and Sam’s bike.
+Sam slotted their pipe back into the holster before hopping across and turning off the drive lock.
+They howled into the night and sped off on one wheel down the motorway, Riley followed suit, and Alex joined in the howl but did not attempt to drive like the other two.

 “There’s the Monolith.”
 Sam screamed

-The other two looked forward to see a large black truck driving down the motorway at speed, honking its horn, and swerving lanes around traffic.
+The other two looked forward to seeing a large black truck driving down the motorway at speed, honking its horn, and swerving lanes around traffic.